TZer0/tzer0.github.io/discord.md

 18. There are so many gifs and videos out there that crash Discord and there's absolutely no detection for this.
 19. Default dark purple for roles has a rather low contrast with the dark theme, making it difficult to read.
 20. Bios are being added.
 However: you can't filter what server members are able to see and there's no explicit pronouns field available.
+21. If a server you're in gets banned, your user might be taken with it regardless of level of participation.
+22. There are still Discord-crashing gifs and videos.

 #### Contributors
 - TZer0